-Located on the north side of the Palla Bianca (3,738 m asl), the glacier is the highest one of the Oetztal Alps on South Tyrolean territory.
-Unfortunately also this glacier already has forfeited a big part of its surface.
-In 1997 still 4.24 sqkm were measured, almost 10 years later the glacier had a surface of only 3.93 sqkm.
+In the Vallelunga, a side valley of the Val Venosta in the west of South Tyrol, glaciers seem to be within reach.
+The gorgeous alpine world includes important gigantic glaciers like Mt.
+Vedretta di Vallelunga.
+Located on the north side of Mt.
+Palla Bianca (3,738 m a.s.l.), the glacier is the highest one of the Oetztal Alps on South Tyrolean territory.
+Unfortunately, also this glacier already has forfeited a big part of its surface.
+In 1997 still 4.24 sq km were measured, almost 10 years later the glacier had a surface of only 3.93 sq km.

-Until into the 21st century, ice from the neighbouring Austrian Gepatschferner glacier flowed to the Vedretta di Vallelunga glacier, today this connection does not exist anymore.
-On the way from the Melago alpine pasture to the Pio XI mountain hut (2,544 m asl), an interesting theme path was arranged in 2007: the Vallelunga Glacier Education Path (Gletscherlehrpfad Langtaufers, in German) tells about the development of landforms by glaciers and meltwater.
+Until into the 21st century, ice from the neighbouring Austrian Gepatsch Glacier flowed to Mt.
+Vedretta di Vallelunga, but nowadays this connection does not exist anymore.
+On the way from the Melago Mountain Hut to the Pio XI Mountain Hut (2,544 m a.s.l.), an interesting theme path was arranged some years ago: The Vallelunga Glacier Education Path - "Gletscherlehrpfad Langtaufers" in German, "Sentiero dei Ghiacciai della Vallelunga" in Italian - tells about the development of landforms by glaciers and meltwater.
 Also the decrease of the glaciers of course is topic.